강의

 Q. Where can I download the original example code used in the lecture?

-A. All example codes explained in class are uploaded to GitHub and can be downloaded from the address below.
+A. All example codes explained in class are available on GitHub and can be downloaded from the address below.

 Original example source code :